ninjaaron/oo-and-polymorphism-in-julia/README.md

   other objects.
 - encapsulation: the ability to create a simple, flat interface to objects that are complex interenally.
-- polymorphism: the ability to treat different objects of the different type similarly if they provide the same interfaces.
+- polymorphism: the ability to treat different objects of different types similarly if they provide the same interfaces.
 (Kind of the bonus one.)

 Classical object orientation puts all these features into classes.
 Julia doesn't have classes, but does have features which provided